-Part III: Letter of Intent and Application Process
+Part III: Application Process

 Application and Submission Instructions

 All applicants must submit proposals according to the instructions provided in this announcement.
 Applications not submitted in the manner prescribed in this announcement will be considered non-responsive.
 Non-responsive applications will not be considered for funding.